 Propagation Chemicals on Trial – Not Afiliated and Unbiased

-I would highlight that we are in no way afiliated or sponsored with any supplier, and all results are raw and unbiased and my own personal views.
-The products used were purchased at randon, based upon being available at the time, and in small sizes.
+I would highlight that we are in no way affiliated or sponsored with any supplier, and all results are raw and unbiased, and my own personal views.
+The products used were purchased at random, based upon being available at the time, and in small sizes.

 We acquired the following